First Mother's Day without mom: how to get through it

 All of that is allowed on Mother's Day too.
 Complicated grief doesn't disqualify you from hurting.
 If anything, it makes the holiday harder because the culture insists on a version of motherhood that's uncomplicated and warm, and that might not match your experience.
 The Mayo Clinic's page on complicated grief describes how unresolved relationships can intensify grief responses, particularly around dates that carry cultural weight.

 You can miss someone you were angry at.
 You can grieve a mother who hurt you.
 You can feel sad about her death and simultaneously sad about what she couldn't give you while alive.
 These aren't contradictions.
-They're just how humans work when relationships are layered and imperfect, which is most of the time.
+They're just how people work when relationships are layered and imperfect, which is most of the time.

 The people around you might not know what to do

 Your friends and family probably want to help.
 Most of them don't know how.
 They might avoid mentioning the day, thinking that's kinder.
-They might bring it up too cheerfully: "Are you doing okay?
-I'm sure your mom is looking down and smiling!"
+They might bring it up too cheerfully: "I'm sure your mom is looking down and smiling!"
 They might compare your loss to theirs in ways that feel dismissive rather than connecting.

 If you need something specific, it's okay to ask.
 "I'd love company on Sunday afternoon" is a sentence you're allowed to say.
 So is "Please don't text me about Mother's Day, I'll reach out when I'm ready."
 People respond better to direct requests than to hints, especially around grief, where everyone is terrified of saying the wrong thing.